- Download our Moving to Brazil Guide (PDF)

 Crime levels are high in Brazilian cities.
 This is especially true in Rio de Janeiro and São Paulo.
 These cities experience regular incidents of pickpocketing, robbery, assault, burglary and murder.
 Crime rates are slightly lower in other cities, such as Brasília and Recife.

 Most crimes are opportunistic, taking place in popular tourist areas and on crowded public transport.
 Hotspots for these crimes include beaches, hotels, bars and nightclubs.
 Expats should keep their valuables out of sight when driving, as incidents of smash-and-grabs and carjackings are also common.

 For safety reasons, many expats in Brazil’s larger cities live in apartments or houses in secure closed compounds that have 24/7 security.

 Kidnappings in Brazil

-Incidents of kidnapping have been known to occur in Brazil.
-Express kidnappings, in particular, are a risk.
-This type of crime involves the victim being kidnapped at gunpoint for a short period and taken to an ATM to withdraw cash or to shops to use their credit cards.
+Incidents of kidnapping have been known to occur in Brazil, particularly 'express kidnappings'.
+This type of crime involves the victim being held at gunpoint for a short period and taken to an ATM to withdraw cash or to shops to use their credit cards.
 A variant of express kidnappings that has more recently emerged is 'flash kidnapping', where criminals force an individual to use a common cash transfer app to send them a large amount of money.
 The best tactic to avoid becoming a victim is to be aware of one's surroundings and only use ATMs in well-populated places during daylight hours.